-Oratorical Contest GuidelinesThe 2021 Frederick Douglass Oratorical Contest Guidelines
+Oratorical Contest GuidelinesThe 2021 Frederick Douglass Oratorical Contest Guidelines can be downloaded here.

-1. Choose a Speech
+Step 1: Choose a Speech

-2. Complete the Application
+Step 2: Complete the Application

-3. Memorize and Practice
+Step 3: Memorize and Practice

 Memorizing and practicing your speech is key to being an effective orator.
 The National Park Service has created a list of tips for memorization and tips for public speaking.
 You can also get tips from The Columbian Orator, a classic lesson book that Frederick Douglass used when he learned how to give speeches.
-Want to get an idea of how the judges will evaluate your speech?
-See the judges' criteria.

 The "Podium Points" series can help to teach you different aspects of great oratory.
 In the videos below, Thembi Duncan (a master from Ford's Theatre) and students from Oyster-Adams Bilingual School guide you through the physical, verbal, and mental skills of oratory.
 They also give you tips on how to practice your oratory with others.

 Step 4: How you will be rated by the judges